aspetkov/cad2shape/README.md

 Run cmd promt and go to binx64.

-Run cad2shap [path to directory with cad files (batch proccessing) or path to one cad file]
+Run cad2shap [path to directory with cad files (batch processing) or path to one cad file]

 # Samples
 d:\binx64 cad2shape d:\b\data //convert all cad files in directory